joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 There could be a chance that during your career you have to learn a new programming language.
 Maybe it already happened to you, and the reasons may vary:

 - You have decided to start a new job.
-- The company decide to invest in a new programming language.
+- Your company decided to invest in a new programming language.
-- Your team decide to try out a new programming language.
+- Your team decided to try out a new programming language.
 - Your favorite programming language is going to be "outdated".

 Don't panic!